JaneliaSciComp/modular_device_enclosure/assembly/README.md

 <img src="assembly_21.jpg" width="640">

-* Use the 4 2-56 screws and the 4 plastic washers to attach the display to the enclosure bottom.
+* Use the 4 2-56 screws and the 4 plastic washers to attach the display to the enclosure bottom using a 5/64in allen wrench.

 <img src="assembly_22.jpg" width="640">

 * Attach the enclosure top using the 4 1-1/2in 4-40 screws and the 4
-  metal washers
+  metal washers using a 3/32in allen wrench.

 <img src="assembly_23.jpg" width="640">